GallTech/rag-lab/README.md

 ## Lab Configuration Versions

 This is a lab environment, where the goal is not just to build a functioning RAG pipeline, but to study and understand the impact of each component over time.
-While Git handles source control, this configuration matrix is designed to track the experimental state of each part of the system—ensuring reproducibility, meaningful comparisons, and long-term learning.
+While Git handles source control, this configuration matrix is designed to track the experimental state of each part of the system — hopefully ensuring reproducibility, meaningful comparisons, and long-term learning.

 Every configuration parameter listed here directly affects pipeline behavior or output quality.
 When any of these change, a new version should be created, and results should be evaluated accordingly.